dawgsofast/dawgsofast/README.md

-- 👋 Basic information: Hey there, I am dawgsofast and I'm a C++ and a Lua programmer, I also make animations.
+- 👋 Basic information: Hey there, I am dawgsofast and I'm a C++ , C# and a Lua programmer, I also make animations.
-- 👀 I’m interested in: I am a game dev working in Unreal Engine 4 and I'm looking to release games on steam.
-I use VS code to program in C++ and Lua, I animate in Blender
+- 👀 I’m interested in: I am a game dev working in Unity and I'm looking to release games on steam.
+I use VS code to program in C++ and Lua and Visual Studio for C#, I animate in Blender
-- 🌱 I’m currently learning: Unreal Engine 4 and C++
+- 🌱 I’m currently learning: Unity engine, C# and C++
 - 💞️ I’m looking to collaborate on: Story of Alicia private server
 - 📫 How to reach me: Contact me on Discord or Twitter, @ is dawgsofast
 - ⚡ Fun fact: I'm a big Horror game enthusiast